-This is the supreme court of the Church, consisting of all members of the Area Councils.
+This is the supreme court of the Church, consisting of all members of the Regional Mission Councils.
 Synod convenes every two years.
-In the interim, the administrative business of the Church is delegated to the Central Executive Committee of the Synod, assisted by various other standing committees.
+In the interim, the administrative business of the Church is delegated to the Central Mission Council of the Synod, assisted by various other standing committees.
 The Synod is presided over by an elected Moderator.
-The General Secretary is the chief administrative officer of the Church, who supervises and monitors its programmes, through both the Area Councils and the Synod Committees, and the administrative staff.
-The General Secretary is currently assisted by three Deputy General Secretaries, one of whom has particular responsibilities for the Church’s operations in the Cayman Islands and is located at the Cayman Islands Council Office.
+The General Secretary is the chief administrative officer of the Church, who supervises and monitors its programmes, through both the Regional Mission Councils and the Synod Committees, and the administrative staff.
+The General Secretary is currently assisted by Four Regional Deputy General Secretaries, one of whom has particular responsibilities for the Church’s operations in the Cayman Islands and is located at the Cayman Islands Council Office.

 The Church's History in Cayman